-We all see our fair share of nurses, doctors and medical assistants when we go in for a check-up.
+We all see our fair share of nurses, doctors and medical assistants when we go in for routine check-ups.
 But we rarely see what happens to our blood sample after it is carted away.

-The professionals behind the medical curtain are responsible for analyzing biological material for diseases or abnormalities.
-They can be called anything from a lab assistant to a medical lab technician (MLT) but they have one thing in common—performing lab tests to find a diagnosis.
+The professionals behind the curtain are responsible for analyzing biological material for diseases or abnormalities.
+They can be called anything from a lab assistant to a medical lab technician (MLT), but they have one thing in common—they perform lab tests to help find a diagnosis.

-1. Working in a lab requires certification in most states
+1. Working in a lab requires certification in many states

 You’re not going to be a doctor, so you might think you’ll get a healthcare job without all that extra training.
-While it’s true that you won’t need to spend years in medical school, you’ll still have to pass some tests to get what you want.
+While it’s true that you won’t need to spend years in medical school, you’ll still have to pass some tests to begin your career working in a lab.

-2. Doctors rely on your analysis for answers
+2. Doctors rely on your analysis for diagnoses

-Contrary to what the stereotypes suggest, not all doctors think they are the only ones with the answers.
-In fact, more than 70 percent of physician’s decisions are based on laboratory results, according to the American Society for Clinical Pathology.
+Contrary to popular opinion, doctors aren’t the ones with all of the answers.
+In fact, more than 70 percent of physician’s decisions are based on laboratory results, according to Quest Diagnostics.